 Cliff Reid has written in the past about using the greatest piece of virtual reality hardware there is – the brain – to prepare for such a rare event.
-There are part task trainers for adult practice but I challenge the readers to find one for use in paediatric practice.
+There are part-task trainers for adult practice but I challenge the readers to find one for use in paediatric practice.

 The first key step is reducing the risk of it happening in the first place through proper training and preparation.
-More than two attempts at tracheal intubation is associated with an increased risk of complications and each further attempt incrementally increases the risk.
+More than two attempts at tracheal intubation are associated with an increased risk of complications and each further attempt incrementally increases the risk.
 Techniques such as the use of video laryngoscopes and optimum pre-oxygenation and apnoeic oxygenation may modify some of the risks but sometimes there is no accounting for anatomical variation.

 With thanks to @NicholasChrimes, @DrEricLevi, @airwaycam, @DitchDoc14, and especially @kovacsgj